 Thanks for posting your before and after pictures, and sorry for your sub-optimal result.

 From observing your pictures, indeed the stomach is protruding excessively.
-However, the cause can be due to the following:
+However, the cause of upper abdominal bulging after tummy tuck surgery can be due to the following:

 The surgeon tightened only the skin and not the muscles.

 The surgeon tightened the muscles, but due to excessive fat intra-peritoneally, for your own safety, he could not flatten the stomach, to avoid breathing difficulty after surgery.